Boulder Reservoir Wildlife

 - Northern Harrier – Boulder County Rare & Declining

-- Failed nesting attempt at Dry Creek (model airport area)
+- Another failed nesting attempt at Dry Creek (model airport area)

-- Successful fledging of 4 young at Little Dry Creek; the only successful Northern Harrier nest we know of in all of Boulder County this year.
+- Successful fledging of 3 young at Little Dry Creek; once again the only successful Northern Harrier nest we know of in all of Boulder County this year.

 - Based on recent observations, Northern Harrier appears to be among the most endangered nesting bird species in Boulder County (see Hallock and Jones 2010).
 Therefore, every effort should be undertaken to protect and expand potential nesting areas.